Veterans, Get the Help You Need to Start or Boost a Florida Business

 The Veterans Florida Entrepreneurship Program gives veterans who have an idea for a business or who already run their own enterprise the knowledge and guidance they need to achieve success.

-For the second year in a row, Veterans Florida, in partnership with seven institutions of higher learning across the state, is offering a free Veterans Entrepreneurship Program.
+Veterans Florida, in partnership with six institutions of higher learning across the state, is offering a free Veterans Entrepreneurship Program.
 It provides participants with vital academic insights from top educators, the resources of seven veteran-friendly universities, the engaging support and wisdom of student peers and ongoing mentorship from community business leaders.
-Applications are due December 14, 2016 and veterans are encouraged to sign up now.
+Veterans are encouraged to sign up now.

 This Veterans Entrepreneurship Program Helps More Florida Veterans Than Any Other

 The initial 15-week instruction phase of the program combines independent online learning with in-class sessions that take place every two weeks on Saturdays and afford face-to-face input from peers and instructors.
 The second phase of the program provides ongoing mentorship from business experts.

 The program is structured to accommodate the demands of a busy, complex life.
 The broad geographical distribution of the participating universities makes it possible for students to attend the on-campus sessions near their home without having to fly anywhere and spend time away from their work and family.

 The fact that there are six participating schools means that a large number of veterans can attend.
 “This is definitely the only entrepreneurship program we’ve seen on this scale,” says Carbonell.
 “Most programs are run by individual institutions, universities or organizations and can only accept a small number of people each year.
 We want to help every veteran we can—this year our program will allow us to handle almost 300 veterans.”

 Participating Schools Offer a High Level of Support and Access to Rare Resources